 I am also married, as I have told the House before, to a music therapist.
 Many of my wife’s clients live with dementia.
 Classically, one always thinks of such people as being over 65, but that is not always the case.
 Increasingly, as my wife tells me, people who are much younger are affected, and it is those people on whom I would like to focus my brief comments.

 I am a Dementia Friends champion.
 Many hon.
 Members are Dementia Friends and I warmly encourage any who are not to become one because of the education that it provides.
 One of the key lines and key lessons that dementia friend champions ask people to take away is that not everybody who is old has dementia and not everybody who has dementia is old.
 Although it is rare for younger people to have dementia, it is not that rare.
 About 5% of people with dementia are under 65, which is about 42,000 people—a significant number.
-I always ask people to become Dementia Friends because of the extraordinary positive message that comes from that programme.
+I always ask people to become Dementia Friends because of the extraordinarily positive message that comes from that programme.

 We should say not that someone is suffering with dementia, but that they are living with dementia.
 I am glad to hear that everyone is using the correct phraseology today—I hope that I will continue to do so throughout my speech.
 Secondly, one can live well with dementia, and there are many things that we can do in our constituencies and public lives to ensure that everybody does so.

 Young onset dementia—people under 65—is very difficult to diagnose.
 It is easily confused with stress or depression at that age, so the diagnosis is delayed.
 Even when someone is diagnosed, it is often hard to find care.
-Care is often fragmented and targeted at people who over 65, which is welcome where it is but, as the Dementia Friends programme shows, it is important that care is targeted to the individual’s needs.
+Care is often fragmented and targeted at people who are over 65, which is welcome where it is but, as the Dementia Friends programme shows, it is important that care is targeted to the individual’s needs.

 That is why we are grateful for the Alzheimer Society’s Side by Side programme.
 I am honoured that YoungDementia UK is based in Witney.
 Its director, Tessa Gutteridge, is my constituent.
 It is a wonderful programme that seeks to bring together appropriate care for people under 65 who are living with dementia.
 For example, a social event for people in their 70s or 80s is not ideal for someone in their 40s who is living with dementia.
 It is much better if they are with people of their own age.
 YoungDementia UK have joined Age UK Oxfordshire and Guideposts Trust to bring together that specialised expertise and provide appropriate care and a support service targeted towards those with young onset dementia across Oxfordshire.
 We would like to see that throughout the whole country, which I know the Minister will think about in due course.